hafizsem/Machine-Learning-Project/README.md

 Sem 5 data analytics course.

-Creating machine learning model visualize data and trend happen with related and relevant model
+Creating machine learning model visualize data and trend happen with related and relevant model.

+ The data used from Bank Negara Malaysia